SaxionSmartCities/netmobiel-platform/doc/configuration.md

 If you want to use [Postman](https://www.postman.com/) for testing, it is useful to add another client that can be used to fetch a token from, e.g. netmobiel-postman.
 Configure according requirements of Postman.

+### Modifying look and feel
+For Netmobiel we adapted the standard look and feel of Keycloak.
+We modified the CSS a bit, and altered a few message texts.
+See our [keycloak project](https://github.com/SaxionSmartCities/netmobiel-keycloak).

 ## Configuration of Wildfly
 Netmobiel uses the Wildfly application server (version 17 at the time of writing).
 Download and install Wildfly according instructions.